 Health Board: 64 new coronavirus cases in past 24 hours, no deaths

-Sixty-four new COVID-19 cases have been reported in the past twenty-four hours in Estonia, the Health Board (Terviseamet) reports.
+The Health Board (Terviseamet) has reported sixty-four new coronavirus cases in Estonia over the past twenty-four hours.
 No deaths relating to the virus have been reported during that time.

-Estonia's new coronavirus rate per 100,000 inhabitants is now 39.3, with 1.3 percent of primary coronavirus tests returning positive during that time.
+Estonia's new 14-day coronavirus rate per 100,000 inhabitants stands at 48.7, while the proportion of primary coronavirus tests returning positive during that time is 1.4 percent.

 Regional breakdown

+Twenty-seven of the new cases were found in Harju County, with 21 of these occurring in Tallinn itself.

-New cases were reported in nine of Estonia's 15 counties, namely: Harju County, which posted 26, 22 of them in Tallinn and Pärnu County (10), Tartu County (eight), Ida-Viru County (six), Jõgeva County (three), Rapla and Võru counties (two each) and Lääne and Valga counties (one each).
+Of Estonia's remaining 14 counties, nine posted cases in the single-figures in the past 24 hours, the board reports, namely: Ida-Viru County (eight), Tartu County (six), Jõgeva County (five), Rapla County (three), Põlva and Võru counties (two each) and Järva and Lääne-Viru counties and Saaremaa (one apiece).

-Additionally, five cases were reported among individuals who had not place of residence associated with them in the population registry, which the board uses in compiling its daily figures.
+Additionally, eight cases came in individuals with no address associated with them in the population registry, the source the board uses in compiling its daily figures.

 Testing, hospitalization and vaccinations

-4,665 coronavirus tests were analyzed in Estonia in the past 24 hours, of which 64 returned positive – a positive rate of 1.4 percent.
+The board analyzed a total of 3,079 primary coronavirus tests in the past 24 hours, 64 of which returned positive (a 2.1 percent rate).

-Twenty people are currently hospitalized due to the virus, while new case files were opened up at hospitals in the past day, the board says.
+Two new COVID-19 case files were opened up in hospitals in the past day, and 17 people are currently hospitalized due to the virus.

-The average age of hospitalized patients is 64, and the bulk of the hospitalized (14 people) are aged over 60.
+The average age of those in hospital due to the virus is 61, with just over half of them aged at least 60.

-6,631 coronavirus vaccine doses were administered in the past day, with 580,434 people in Estonia now having been vaccinated at least once.
-487,108 of these people have completed the vaccination course, i.e. received two shots with most manufacturers' products (save for the Janssen vaccine which is a one-shot inoculation).
+4,996 anti-coronavirus vaccine doses were administered nationwide in the past 24 hours, bringing the total vaccinated in Estonia to 595,102 people, since the first vaccine supplies started arriving at the end of 2020.
+Of these, 515,674 (87 percent) have been vaccinated twice, i.e. completed the course, so far as most vaccine manufacturers go.

-A total of 67.9 percent of people aged 70 and over have been vaccinated, while the rate per county in this age group is over 60 percent in all cases except for Ida-Viru County, where it is lower.
+Nationally, 68.2 percent of those aged 70 and over have been vaccinated, though the proportion is significantly lower in Ida-Viru County, the board says.

 --